belovedpearl/Green_Space-PP1/README.md

 ---

-I have designed the site to be easily accessible  with links thats connect different page together in order to prompt decision making and to allow for ease of access to information required bt its users.
+I have designed the site to be easily accessible  with links thats connect different page together in order to prompt decision making and to allow for ease of access to information required by its users.

 * Services section

    This introduces the user to garden standard practices and easy access with links connecting its providers.
+* Blog Section

+   This section provides users with garden updates.
+I have designed all links to open in a new tab.

 * Contact Us

    This is included to provide easy contact to the providers.